 Integration represents the physical presence of a person with special needs (or commonly known as disability) in a mainstream educational setting.
-While children with special needs may share a certain degree of common purpose and activity with their same-age peers, special education and aid is provided for them in a separate setting within the school.
+While children with special needs may share a certain degree of common purpose and activity with their same-age peers, special education and aid are provided for them in a separate setting within the school.

-Inclusion, on the other hand, is the participation of a person with special needs alongside with their non-disabled peers in all aspects of school life (academic, extra-curricular and non-academic activities).
+Inclusion on the other hand, is the participation of a person with special needs alongside their non-disabled peers in all aspects of school life (academic, extra-curricular and non-academic activities).
 This means they are full-time active members of the mainstream educational setting and necessary supports are provided for them to participate meaningfully within their classrooms.